-Join us in investigating microbes, hostmicrobe interactions, and the immune system in human health and disease, and developing cure strategies for infections, cancer, and immune dysfunction.
+Join us in investigating the importance of interactions between microbes, their hosts and the immune system in human health and disease.

-Our innovative program builds on active self-directed learning and peer-to-peer teaching to deliver a personalized, inquirybased education.
+Our innovative program builds on active selfdirected learning and peer-to-peer teaching to deliver a personalized, inquiry-based education.
 We integrate fundamental and cutting-edge elements of immunology and microbiology.
-During your dissertation research, you will acquire a sophisticated understanding of basic, translational and clinical immunology and microbiology problems and the skills required to use stateof-the-art techniques to solve them.
-Electives and cross-cutting programs allow you the flexibility to pursue and develop areas of individual, scientific and professional interest.
+You will acquire a sophisticated understanding of basic, translational and clinical immunology and microbiology problems and the skills required to use state-of-the-art techniques.
+Electives allow you the flexibility to pursue and develop areas of individual, scientific and professional interest.
 Core and elective offerings also immerse students in the activities of grant writing and scientific presentations.
 You will actively participate in seminars, journal clubs, annual retreats and other activities in which you will present your work.